 1. Introduction.
-In the past decade the study of numerical methods for PDEs on surfaces has been a rapidly growing research area.
-The development of finite element methods for solving elliptic equations on surfaces can be traced back to the paper [8], which considers a piecewise polygonal surface and uses a finite element space on a triangulation of this discrete surface.
-This approach has been further analyzed and extended in several directions, see, e.g., [9, 10] and the references therein.
-Another approach has been introduced in [4] and builds on the ideas of [2].
-The method in that paper applies to cases in which the surface is given implicitly by some level set function and the key idea is to solve the partial differential equation on a narrow band around the surface.
-Unfitted finite element spaces on this narrow band are used for discretization.
-Another surface finite element method based on an outer (bulk) mesh has been introduced in [12] and further studied in [11, 6].
-The main idea of this method is to use finite element spaces that are induced by triangulations of an outer domain to discretize the partial differential equation on the surface by considering traces of the bulk finite element space on the surface, instead of extending the PDE off the surface, as in [2, 4].

-Most of the methods mentioned above have been studied both for stationary and evolving surfaces.
+In the past decade the study of numerical methods for partial differential equations (PDEs) on surfaces has been a rapidly growing research area.
+The development of finite element (FE) methods for solving elliptic PDEs on surfaces can be traced back to the paper [9], which considers a piecewise polygonal surface and uses a FE space on a triangulation of this discrete surface.
+This approach has been further analyzed and extended in several directions, see, e.g., [10, 11] and the references therein.
+Another approach has been introduced in [5] and builds on the ideas of [2].
+The method in that paper applies to cases in which the surface is given implicitly by some level set function and the key idea is to solve the PDE on a narrow band around the surface.
+Unfitted FE spaces on this narrow band are used for the discretization.
+Another surface FE method based on an outer (bulk) mesh has been introduced in [17] and further studied in [16, 7].
+The main idea of this method is to take the traces of unfitted FE spaces that are defined on meshes of an outer domain to discretize the surface PDE, instead of extending the PDE off the surface, as in [2, 5].
+Most of these methods mentioned above have been studied both for stationary and evolving surfaces.